-- We have several different menus available.
-The wedding planner will be happy to send them to you.
+We have several different menus available.
+The wedding coordinator will be happy to send them to you.

 What can you supply in the way of a wedding cake?

 Do you provide photography/videography services?
-What is the cost and what is provided?
+What is the cost and what do we get for that amount?

 Is there someone who can handle the legal details for us and will guide us through the process?

-- Yes, the wedding planner deals directly with the local officials to coordinate the legalized wedding process.
+- Yes, the wedding coordinator deals directly with the local officials to coordinate the legalized wedding process